 Other ways to use books are by screen sharing while projecting a book from Kindle Unlimited, Vooks, or using Epic.
 There are a ton of great short winter-themed books on Epic that I use with my students with limited language and shortened attention spans in therapy.

-Have Movement Break Videos with a Turkey Theme!
+Have Movement Break Videos with a Winter Theme!

 If you work with younger students that need movement breaks in a session, you can use these fun winter-themed songs.
 When I do whole class lessons on the SMARTboard in a classroom, I would often pull up one of these videos when kids were struggling to pay attention.